-The vulnerabilities as described in ISO/IEC 24772-1:2024 6.44 exist in Python in principle, although the mechanisms differ from the ones described in ISO/IEC 24772-1
+The vulnerabilities as described in ISO/IEC 24772-1:2024 6.44 exist in Python in principle, although the mechanisms differ from the ones described in ISO/IEC 24772-1.

 Python is inherently polymorphic, in the sense that any called operation will attempt to apply itself to the given object and raise an exception if it cannot apply the operation (see 5.1.6 Inheritance).
-For the vulnerability of unhandled exceptions in the case no operation or method of the respective name is found in the object or class instance, see 6.36 Ignored error status and unhandled exceptions [OYB].